Learn how to appeal UK visa refusal in this complete visa appeal guide.

 If your UK visa application has been refused by the Home Office or UKVI, it may be possible to challenge the refusal.
 You may have been given a right of administrative review, a full right of appeal or no right of appeal at all.

-Whether you will receive a right of appeal or another legal recourse, such as administrative review, depends on what application has been submitted.
-In most situations it will be as follows:
+Whether you will receive a right of appeal or another legal recourse, such as administrative review, depends on the type of application that was submitted.
+In most situations. the appeal right will be as follows:

 - All Points Based System (“PBS”) applications and those for family members of PBS migrants, i.e. Tier 1, Tier 2, Tier 4 and Tier 5, attract right of Administrative Review only.

 - Human Rights and Protection claims and applications under EEA Regulations attract a full right of appeal.
 Some in-country rights of appeal can be “certified”, i.e. appeal can only be lodged once the applicant leaves the UK.

 - No right of appeal – usually visitor visa applications (with a few very limited exceptions), short-term student visa applications etc.

 The current refusal rate for UK visa applications hovers around 15% mark, with some categories experiencing an even higher rate of refusals.
 The most notable example is a now-closed Tier 1 (Entrepreneur) route, where the refusal rate was around an astonishing 50%.